 2. It Can Ingest Firmographic Data

 Marketers are obsessed with identifying customer demographics and psychographics, but for the B2B world specifically, firmographics trumps all of that data.
 Firmographics are business-related criteria that can help you narrow down your audience to focus in on those organizations most likely to represent potential clients or customers.
 The data sets can include everything from a company's geography and employee size to the organization's annual revenue and total assets.
 These insights can help you understand where to spend time and money prospecting and upselling.
-And best of all, this data can be layered on your media buy in a programmatic environment.
+And best of all, this data can be layered on your media buy in a programmatic advertising platform or environment.

 - Audience Consensus: When it comes to the types of targeting used by B2B marketers, more than half cite firmograpic data (i.e. job function, job title, industry, company size, etc.) as being the most useful.